Abdul Quader Mollah: Controversies

 In December 2012, conversations and emails between the chief judge of the ICT, Nizamul Huq, and a Brussels-based lawyer were published in The Economist, which revealed that the Bangladesh Government had pressured the ICT for a quick verdict.
 Following the revelations, Justice Nizamul Huq resigned from the tribunal.
 The European Union, the UK, Turkey and Australia expressed their concern as they believed the death penalty violated human rights.
-Two UN Human Rights Commission experts called on to halt the execution because of concerns that Abdul Quader Mollah did not receive a fair trial."The right of appeal is of particular importance in death penalty cases," said the Special Rapporteur (UN) on the independence of judges and lawyers, Gabriela Knaul.
+Two UN Human Rights Commission experts called for a halt to the execution due to concerns that Quader Mollah did not receive a fair trial.
+"The right of appeal is of particular importance in death penalty cases", said the Special Rapporteur (UN) on the independence of judges and lawyers, Gabriela Knaul.
 Christof Heyns, Special Rapporteur (UN) on summary executions, said capital punishment "may be imposed only following a trial that complied with fair trial and due process safeguards.
 Only full respect for stringent due process guarantees distinguishes capital punishment as possibly permitted under international law from a summary execution, which by definition violates human rights standards."

-The International Commission of Jurists (ICJ) says the retrospective application of the amendment in Abdul Quader Molla's case is incompatible with Bangladesh's obligations under the International Covenant on Civil and Political Rights (ICCPR), including Article 15, which prohibits the imposition of a heavier penalty than provided for at the time the criminal offence was committed.
+The International Commission of Jurists (ICJ) said the retrospective application of the amendment in Quader Mollah's case was incompatible with Bangladesh's obligations under the International Covenant on Civil and Political Rights (ICCPR), including Article 15, which prohibits the imposition of a heavier penalty than provided for at the time the criminal offence was committed.

 Baroness Warsi stated, "We further note that Abdul Quader Mollah was sentenced to death following an appeal permitted under retrospectively applied legislation, and that he was not permitted to review his sentence before the Supreme Court".
-Human Rights Watch said that the death sentence of Abdul Quader Mollah violates fair trial standards, stating "Changing the law and applying it retroactively after a trial offends basic notions of a fair trial under international law."
+Human Rights Watch said that the death sentence of Quader Mollah violated fair trial standards, stating "Changing the law and applying it retroactively after a trial offends basic notions of a fair trial under international law."